viviensiu/ml-zoomcamp/8_deeplearning/NOTES.md

 * For use cases which we want a model to make different predictions than the 1000 classes above but we want to keep the generic CNN layers that are quite useful in the model, we could use a method called **Transfer Learning**.
 * What **Transfer Learning** does is it keeps the CNN layers together with the filters up till vector representation layer, but discard the Dense layers so we could customise the model to perform predictions that apply to our own use cases.
 * Note that the **Transfer Learning** model needs to be retrained with our own specific dataset so it could make predictions pertaining to our use cases.
+* Steps to create train/validation data for model:
 ```python
 # Build image generator for training (takes preprocessing input function)
 train_gen = ImageDataGenerator(preprocessing_function=preprocess_input)